 Best Commercial Quality: Panasonic 1000 Watt Commercial Microwave Oven with 10 Programmable Memory NE-1054F

 If your microwave is constantly working, particularly for reheating single dishes of foods for family members who operate on different schedules, a commercial microwave might be a great choice.
 This isn’t a huge machine at just 0.8 cubic feet of space, but it is built for quick cooking and long life despite heavy use.

 This has 1000 watts of power that it uses efficiently, feeding the energy from the bottom so it travels less than typical microwaves that produce the energy at the top of the cooking chamber.
-This doesn’t have a turntable, so your cooking space isn’t limited by that disk area, so you can fit larger casseroles or arrange more plates and bowls without them tipping or wobbling.
+This doesn’t have a turntable, so your cooking space isn’t limited by that disk area and you can fit larger casseroles or arrange more plates and bowls without them tipping or wobbling.
 Many customers were pleasantly surprised with how quickly and evenly this microwave heated their food despite the lack of turntable.

 The keypad includes braille, with 10 buttons that are shortcuts for a variety of cooking times.
 You can also program multiple-stage cooking, with different times and power levels at each stage.
 Since this is designed for commercial use, the design is more stark than friendly, but the stainless steel exterior would blend well with a modern kitchen’s décor.